 - Fibroids.
-These are benign (non-cancerous) growths in the muscle of the uterus.
+These are non-cancerous (benign) growths in the muscle of the womb.
 They often cause no problems, but sometimes cause symptoms such as heavy periods.
-See separate leaflet called Fibroids for details.
+See separate leaflet called Fibroids for more details.

 - Hormonal problems.
 Periods can be irregular and sometimes heavy if you do not ovulate every month.
 For example, this occurs in some women with polycystic ovary syndrome.
 Women with an underactive thyroid gland may have heavy periods.